Police chief: 3 people killed in Oklahoma Walmart shooting

-DUNCAN, Oklahoma (AP) — Two men and a woman were fatally shot Monday morning outside a Walmart store in southwestern Oklahoma, police said.
+DUNCAN, Oklahoma (AP) — Two men and a woman were fatally shot Monday morning outside a Walmart store in southwestern Oklahoma, and the shooter is among the dead, authorities said.

 Two victims were shot inside a car and the third was in the parking lot outside the store in Duncan, Police Chief Danny Ford said.